 We've covered all of our growing troughs with insect netting and wind blocks to keep out pests, resulting in a cleaner, more robust product.
 However, dust and very small pests sometimes manage to get through, so always wash your produce before eating.

 Why is an organic farm in the center of Kahului such a big deal?

 Well, look at it from my perspective.
-I was raised in an Upper Paia sugar plantation camp called Nashiwa Village, close to Paia School, just below Holy Rosary Catholic Church.
-We used an outhouse that shared a cesspool with 4 neighbors, open grey water ditches ran between houses, our drinking water system used a Bull Durham tobacco bag for a filter and got muddy during rains.
+I was raised in an Upper Paia sugar plantation camp called Nashiwa Village, close to Paia School, just below the Holy Rosary Catholic Church.
+We used a 4-door outhouse that shared a cesspool with 4 neighbors.
+Open grey water ditches ran between houses, our drinking water system used a Bull Durham tobacco bag over the faucet for a filter and got muddy during rains.
 The plantation sprayed DDT in the air frequently to control mosquitoes.
-My Mother used a large metal tub with a wooden paddle over an open fire to wash my Dad's really dirty clothes.
-This was fertile land, and most everyone had a garden.
+My Mother used a large metal tub with a wooden paddle over an open fire to wash my Dad's really oily clothes from working as a mechanic in Paia Mill.
+The plantation owned everything, the house, the land, our healthcare, and even us.
+The land was fertile, and most everyone had a garden.
 Fruit trees grew wild everywhere, and there seemed to be no lack of freely accessible food.